top of page

 4. How can I add drainage holes to a metal planter?

 Use a sharp metal drill bit and a center punch to mark holes.
-Drill slowly and evenly, adding 4–6 evenly spaced holes for effective drainage.
+Drill slowly and evenly, adding 4–6 evenly spaced holes for adequate drainage.

 5. Are metal planters harmful to plants?

-Not at all—when managed properly.
+Not at all—when appropriately managed.
 They’re durable and pest-resistant, though heat buildup can be an issue.
 Ensure good placement and drainage for optimal plant health.

 bottom of page